Certificate III in Painting and Decorating

 This course is delivered in a combination of theory and practical sessions.
 All practical sessions are conducted in a fully equipped warehouse where students will have an opportunity to practice and demonstrate competency across a wide range of skills with a wide range of equipment.
 Throughout the qualification, PCBT arranges for students to undertake industry placement so our students can enhance skills and further employment opportunities.
 Assessment is competency based and is generally though questioning, project and practical demonstrations.

-Tuition Fees for International students: AU$ 24,200 for a limited time offer (RRP: AU$26,600)* inclusive of all materials fees, uniform, kits.
+Tuition Fees for International students: AU$ 26,600 inclusive of all materials fees, uniform, kits.

 To be able to achieve this qualification, students must successfully complete the following units:

 *Please note that alternative options apply for domestic/local students.
 Contact for more information.